a sample highlighting my teaching experiences

 RVS CONVERGENCE.
 Connecting community art & learners in celebration of the Fine Arts.

-Together with Mark Turner, and my Community of Practice partners Aisha Boyd and Katt Hryciew, RVS Learning Specialists and Creative Airdrie, we developed RVS Convergence.
+Together with Mark Turner, and Community of Practice colleagues Aisha Boyd and Katt Hryciew, RVS Learning Specialists and Creative Airdrie, we developed RVS Convergence.
 An innovative live art challenge which brought together over 100 RVS learners in one spot along with local artists in a live art challenge.
 Please check out our Convergence website for further details.
 This repeated the following year in partnership with Ambrose University.

 Airdrie Life magazine article on RVS Convergence.